7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 ## Time Investment

-- Increase Cognitive Load - Dont use the 25 mins work 5 mins break method
+- Increase Cognitive Load - Do not use the 25 mins work 5 mins break method
 	- Have deep and shallow Work sections
 	- Interweave Practice and Theory
-		- Read a Page, find the important parts if you dont remmeber them then improve you cognitive load on reading to finding those parts again and re-read
+		- Read a Page, find the important parts if you do not remember them then improve you cognitive load on reading to finding those parts again and re-read
 - Critical Reflection of technique, what do and what does not work
-	- Seperate an amount time to recall after Deep and Shallow type of application of learning.
+	- Separate an amount time to recall after Deep and Shallow type of application of learning.
 - Learning Objectives
-	- What level of learning I am practicing?
+	- What level of learning I am practising?
 	- Pre study to figure out the relationships, but delay note taking
-	- After priming an understand solidification concept by concept by laying and spreading out over time the concepts that are relvant to the overall learning plan over a long period of time being generious in how stupid you actually are and not too tight in time scheduling.
+	- After priming an understand solidification concept by concept by laying and spreading out over time the concepts that are relevant to the overall learning plan over a long period of time being generous in how stupid you actually are and not too tight in time scheduling.

-## How we fundementally remember
+## How we fundamentally remember

 Symbiotic relationship of **Encoding** memories and **Recalling**.
-Remain calm and remember you will forget things and that is ok.
+Remain calm and remember you will forget things and that is OK.
 The important information is the you schedule a set amount of time to understand what it relevant to you given your objective of what you must/want to learn.
 Encoding is linearly following the day to day doing of the tasks to learn.
 The old *insert social media or old media format* of telling to just do the stuff.
-Be kind to yourself allow yourself time to fail and rememer everyone starts somewhere and that in utero, we all start off growing from arsehole.
+Be kind to yourself allow yourself time to fail and remember everyone starts somewhere and that in utero, we all start off growing from arsehole.
 Just do not be a arsehole to others or yourself.
 Recall the things that matter and getting stressed by what does and does not matter is just you being a silly arsehole trying to grow.
 Growing is always painful, take it slow and then speed it up.
-Start somewhere and start at some point, but make time to remember to remember the good things you did tto achieve your objectives.
-Even if it was a bad day, you took 30 minutes to read or watch something about the thing you wantedd to do or learn to then do more of it.
+Start somewhere and start at some point, but make time to remember to remember the good things you did to achieve your objectives.
+Even if it was a bad day, you took 30 minutes to read or watch something about the thing you wanted to do or learn to then do more of it.
 No person has infinite time to remember to to encode everything do not worry.

 ## Learning Typology